Dear Shareholders,

 15(2) of SEBI (Listing Obligations and Disclosure Requirements)

-exempted from requirement of having composition of Board as per Regulation 17 of Listing
+requirement of having composition of Board as per Regulation 17 of Listing Regulations.

-or Chairperson of more than five committees across all the Public companies in which they
+more than five committees across all the Public companies in which they are Director.
+The

-are Director.
-The necessary disclosures regarding Committee positions have been made by
+necessary disclosures regarding Committee positions have been made by all the Directors.

-in any Listed Company and is holding position of Independent Director in more than 3
+Company and is holding position of Independent Director in more than 3 Listed Company.

-Promoter Executive Directors and one is Professional Non-Executive Non-Independent
+three are Promoter Executive Directors and one is Professional Non-Executive

 The Board comprise following Directors;